wp-plugins/shashin/readme.txt

 Now go to the "Manage" tab and follow the directions to add your first album!

 Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **You should include these tables when making backups of your WordPress tables.**

+**Special Note to Upgraders:** Deactivate your old installation, upload the new version, and then reactivate.
+This is necessary for required updates to the Shashin tables.

 == Frequently Asked Questions ==